sorskod/webserver/README.md

 ```

-## Usage:
+## Usage

 There is a working example in test package.
-However, here  is short guideline:
+However, here is  the short guideline:

 1. Bind all JAX-RS resource classes in Guice context.
 (All classes annotated with `@Path` will be registered in Jersey's context.
 Jersey's auto-discovery feature is disabled.)
 2. Install `WebServerModule`